mvit777/BikeShop/README.md

 My aim here is to create a [small lib of components](https://github.com/mvit777/BikeShop/tree/master/BikeShop.BlazorComponents) that will automatise the output of parametrisable html structure of some Bootstrap components and the plumbing to external javascript manipulation.
 Let's see what I achieved so far...[BikeShop.BlazorComponents](https://github.com/mvit777/BikeShop/tree/master/BikeShop.BlazorComponents)

 (...more to come...)

+Armed with my first set of components, before implementing the full CRUD set I want to...

+## Shift from Rest to gRPC
+(...more to come..)

 ## Last Paragraph: a quick note about the BikeShop WS ##
 (...more to come...)